lbaehren/prometheus-sumo/documentation/Capistrano.md

 ## Assumptions

-Capistrano makes a few assumptions about your servers.
+{http://www.capify.org Capistrano} makes a few assumptions about your servers.
 In order to use Capistrano, you will need to comply with these assumptions:

 - You are using SSH to access your remote machines.
 Telnet and FTP are not supported.
 - Your remote servers have a POSIX-compatible shell installed.
 The shell must be called “sh” and must reside in the default system path.